Axway/api-builder-docs/content/en/docs/deprecations/legacy_headers.md

 ## How does this impact my service

-This is now the default behavior for all new services.
-Any existing services will continue to work as they previously did, though it is strongly recommended you enable the `disableLegacyHeaders` flag on existing services to ensure your applications handle this deprecation.
+All new services will have "server", "content-md5", and "etag" disabled by default.

-The changed behavior may impact existing clients that rely on "server", "etag" or "content-md5".
+Any existing services will continue to work as they previously did, though it is strongly recommended you upgrade the service.
+Note that the upgrade is a change of behavior that may impact existing clients that rely on "server", "etag" or "content-md5".

 ## Upgrading existing services